 Math Encounters: "Paradoxes in Probability: Surprising Results and Why They Matter" with Alon Amit (4:00 pm)

 Probability theory has a unique distinction among mathematical fields: it is often at odds with human intuition, sometimes very sharply so.
 Beyond setting up various apparent "paradoxes" of intuition or logic, those counterintuitive aspects sometimes have quite dramatic manifestations in real-life situations.
-Test your intuition on a variety of simple problems and explore how such paradoxes have crept into scientific research, executive board rooms, and policy making.
+Test your intuition on a variety of simple problems and explore how such paradoxes have crept into scientific research, policy making, and even executive boardrooms!

 This page is for the 4:00 pm session.
 Click here to register for the 7:00 pm session instead.

 Light refreshments will be served after the 4:00 pm session and at 6:30 pm in advance of the second session.